atolab/zenoh-web/content/blog/2023-04-01-key-expressions-1.md

 3. If the operation KE's set contains all keys defined by the existing data's KE, the operation KE is said to _include_ the existing data KE.
 This means that the operation will affect _all_ of the existing data.
 Note that inclusion is generally asymmetric, but that "A includes B" or "B includes A" implies that "A and B intersect".
 4. If the operation KE and data KE define the same set, they are equal.
 This is the only situation where inclusion is symmetrical, and thanks to our previously discussed [3 steps program](#specifying-the-kel), this is equivalent to string equality.

-Intersection is often the most important comparison, since it means that two KEs have to interract in some way, because they share a region of interest.
+Intersection is often the most important comparison, since it means that things addressed by two KEs have to interact in some way, because they share a region of interest.
 This is the criterion that Zenoh uses to route samples to subscribers, and you'll likely use this criterion too, applied to your business logic, when working with queryables.

-Inclusion is a bit more "optimizy": if some writes to A that includes B and C, the records for B and C may be erased, since A has now taken over both of their regions on interest.
+Inclusion is a bit more "optimizy": if some writes to A that includes B and C, the records for B and C may be erased, since A has now taken over both of their regions of interest.

 Equality and disjunction are generally not very useful: equality because inclusion is generally sufficient for most optimizations, and disjunction because it usually just means that two things do not care about each other, which we in turn don't care about.